sanath1188/insta-collections-insights/readme.md

 - **API Rate Limiting**: Both Instagram and the Google Gemini API enforce rate limits to prevent abuse.
 If you process extremely large collections or run the script very frequently in short bursts, you might encounter temporary throttling or blocks.
 The script incorporates small delays (`time.sleep`) to be a good API citizen, but these may need adjustment for very high-volume use.
 - **Instagram Cookie Expiration**: The `IG_COOKIES` value represents your browser session with Instagram.
 These cookies expire after some time.
 If you start encountering authentication-related errors or empty responses from Instagram, you will likely need to refresh your `IG_COOKIES` value in the `.env` file by repeating the "How to obtain" steps.
 - **Google Gemini API Quotas & Costs**: Be aware of your Google Gemini API usage.
 Depending on your Google Cloud project settings and the volume of requests, usage might fall under free tier limits or incur costs.
 Monitor your usage in the Google Cloud Console.

+## Upcoming Features

+- **Error Handling Enhancements**: Improve error handling to provide more detailed feedback on failures during data collection.
+- **Logging**: Implement logging functionality to keep track of the processing status and any issues encountered during execution.
+- **User Interface**: Develop a simple user interface to allow users to manage collections and view results more easily.
+- **Data Export Options**: Add functionality to export collected data in various formats (e.g., CSV, JSON) for easier analysis and sharing.
+- **Multi-Collection Processing**: Explore options for processing multiple collections in parallel while respecting API rate limits.